 Below are a few suggestions for the best or most streamlined ways of deleting users from Echo360.

 - Filter the Users list by Status, to find all Inactive or Invited users.
 These users are likely the ones you want to begin with when deleting users from Echo360.
+The figure above shows the users list filtered to show only Invited users.

 - Reassign video media ownership prior to deletion.
 You may find that filtering the Captures list by Owner (instructor) or searching by name/email and finding all the media owned by a user who is to be deleted is easier than filtering by "None" after the user is deleted.
 Reassigning ownership of necessary videos/captures ensures that the media can be managed by another user as necessary.